Persecution of Hindus: Historiography and distortion

+As part of the scholarly debate on Indian historiography, K. S. Lal, K. Seshadri and André Wink have criticized Marxian historians for using negationism to whitewash some of the atrocities committed by Muslim rulers.

+The Hindutva approach to historiography has been accused of saffronising history, by minimizing or outright excluding the contributions Muslim rulers to Indian society, with the Bharatiya Janata Party (BJP) being accused of saffronising school textbooks that they deemed to have overt Marxist or Eurocentric political overtones.
+Meenakshi Jain has been criticized for being inducted as a historian despite being trained as a sociologist in service of saffronisation.
+Her Medieval India was criticized as being a monoscopic clash-of-civilizations narrative between the forces of good (Hindus) and evil (Muslims), and as having portrayed the exactions of the Sultanate rulers and the Mughals as anti-Hindu acts, with all of their contributions to the social, cultural and political ignored.
+Journalist François Gautier, who is an advocate of Hindutva, has framed the Muslim violence against Hindu expressions of faith as a "Hindu Holocaust".

 European colonial rule

 Portuguese Goa

-During the Portuguese rule of Goa, thousands of Hindus were coerced into accepting Christianity by the passage of laws that made it difficult for them to practice their faith, harassed them under false pretences or petty complaints, and gave favourable status to converts (indiacatos) and mestiços in terms of laws and jobs.
-The Goa Inquisition, was established in 1560 by Portuguese missionaries in the Estado Português da Índia.
-The Goa Inquisition was directed against backsliding converts (that is, former Hindus and Muslims who had converted to Christianity), and it has been recorded that at least 57 Goans were executed over a period of three hundred years, starting in the year 1560.
-The inquisition was proposed by St. Francis Xavier.
+During the Portuguese rule of Goa, several Hindus were coerced into accepting Christianity by the passage of laws that made it difficult for them to practice their faith (such as the ban on the practice of sati) or harassement under pretences or petty complaints.
+Other Hindus, especially the upper caste Bamonns and Chardos were convinced to accept Christianity by offering favourable status to converts (indiacatos) and mestiços in terms of laws and jobs.
+An Inquisition - which literally means a period of prolonged and intensive questioning, was established in 1560 by Portuguese officials in the Estado Português da Índia.
+The Goa Inquisition was directed against backsliding New Christians (that is, former Hindus and Muslims who had recently converted to Christianity), and it has been recorded that around 57 Goan Catholics were executed over a period of two hundred and fifty years, starting in the year 1560.
+The inquisition was proposed by St. Francis Xavier, to ensure that the new converts were aware about the aspects of Christianity.

-According to Teotónio de Souza the Hindus faced severe persecution with great fortitude under the Portuguese in Goa.
+According to Prakashchandra Pandurang Shirodkar, Hindus faced some persecution along with some fortitude under the Portuguese in Goa.
 Vicar general Miguel Vaz had written to the king of Portugal in 1543 from Goa requesting that the Inquisition be established in Goa as well.
-Three years later Francis Xavier made a similar request in view of the Muslims in the region and the Christians abandoning their faith.
+Three years later, St. Francis Xavier made a similar request in view of the Muslims in the region and some New Christians abandoning their faith.
 On hearing of the excesses of the Inquisition in Goa, Lourenco Pires, Portuguese ambassador at Rome, expressed his displeasure to the crown while warning that this zeal for religion was actually becoming a disservice to God and the kingdom.
-Again according to de Souza, the Inquisition led to the downfall of the Portuguese Empire in the East.
+Again according to Shirodkar, the Inquisition led to the downfall of the Portuguese Empire in the east.